SuperNEMO-DBD/SNDrift/README.md

 clustered around the circumference of a field-wire.
 How much slower, if at all, arrive charges from outside a cell, near the calo walls or from between foil and first tracker cells?

+Allowing for multiple charges at the start of a Monte-Carlo run improves efficiency for cluster jobs.
+The option '-c' for mcdrift.exe allows for this feature.
+The requested number of charges is randomly placed in a cube of 2 micro metre side length (+-1 mum) around the starter position, i.e. small enough not to impact drift times for those N charges.
+The N longest drift times are then stored in the results.
+This way, one can get a statistic of N charges started times a simulation repetition of nsim times the number of jobs on a cluster to achieve a better statistics.
+Tests appear to confirm that this mode of running saves time compared to single starter charges.

 ## Simulation geometry